 Maybe the greatest thing about HAARP conspiracy theories is watching good-natured climate scientists grow increasingly frustrated that their snazzy, innocuous ionosphere-studying-machine is blamed for everything from earthquakes to schizophrenia.
 In response to the wacked-out theories, HAARP scientists have patiently and repeatedly explained how the antenna array works, opened their doors to the general public, published all their research results, and even host a summer camp for kids to do research.
 But it did no good — every attempt to reach out to the conspiracy community was seen as “disinformation.”
 The PR campaign failed so completely, many HAARP conspiracy theorists didn’t even care (or realize) when HAARP was shut down in 2013.

-Luckily though, HAARP came back online this year — as you may have noticed, due to the resumption of mind control.
+Luckily though, HAARP came back online last year — as you may have noticed, due to the resumption of mind control.
 The University of Alaska at Fairbanks fired up the antennas in February — which means their PR department must once again offer patient reassurances to the world’s cranks, kooks, and crackpot nincompoops.

 Avril Lavigne is Dead; Long Live Avril Lavigne